crums-io/io-util/README.md

 priority than those further down.

-* Explore implementing secondary indexes in karoon.
+* Implement secondary indexes in karoon.
-* Hook karoon to netty.
+* Hook karoon to netty
+  * Chaining set up for failover.
+    * Failover strategy?
 * Performance / stress testing.
 * Performance improvements.
   * The searcher can easily improve on disk I/O, by lazily caching certain rows, for example.